Herbert Ward (rugby)

 Herbert Ward (birth registered third ¼ 1873 – 18 February 1955) was an English rugby union footballer who played in the 1890s.
-He played at representative level for England, and at club level for Bradford F.C., as a fullback, i.e. number 15.
+He played at representative level for England, and at club level for Bradford F.C., as a fullback.
 Prior to Tuesday 27 August 1895, Bradford F.C. was a rugby union club, it then became a rugby league club, and since 1907 it has been the association football (soccer) club Bradford Park Avenue.

-Background

-Herbert Ward's birth was registered in Bradford, West Riding of Yorkshire, England, and he died aged 81 in Wharfedale, West Riding of Yorkshire, England.

 Playing career

 International honours

 Herbert Ward won a cap for England while at Bradford F.C. in 1895 against Wales.